Last Updated on June 7, 2023 by Kristen

 Sofas can be a bit low for a typical dining table, so you may have to attach legs—it’s an easier DIY than you might think.
 Check out how The Sorry Girls amazing dining sofa DIY below.

 Also make sure the sofa doesn’t have arms that will trap your family or guests in their seats.
 Form over function does not fly in this case.
 Check out some great choices and suggestions below!

 A sofa at the dining table—things to consider

-Sofas are typically lower than dining chairs, and you don’t want your guests to feel like kids at the grown-up table.
+Sofas are typically lower than dining chairs, and you don’t want your guests to feel like little kids at the grown-up table.
 So be sure to measure your table height and consider how that will work with the sofa you have in mind.
-If it’s too low, you try using casters on the legs, or perhaps an extra cushion, as long as it doesn’t get too funky aesthetics- or comfort- wise.
+If it’s too low, try using casters on the legs, or perhaps an extra cushion, as long as it doesn’t get too funky aesthetics- or comfort- wise.